wk-j/pango-lab/README.md

 # Text-to-Image Converter

-This project demonstrates the usage of Pango, a library for laying out and rendering text, especially in the context of internationalization.
+This project demonstrates the usage of Pango, a library for laying out and rendering text, with a focus on internationalization.
 It includes both C# and Rust implementations for converting text to images.

 ## Project Structure